vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

         scalingFactor: 10
        },

-       // Specifies the triggering ratio for entering liquidity auction (double as number)
+       // Specifies the triggering ratio for entering liquidity auction (undefined as string)
        triggeringRatio: "0.7",

        // Specifies by how many seconds an auction should be extended if leaving the auction were to trigger a liquidity auction (int64 as string)